-On the grass by the satellite dish
+On the grass around the satellite dish

-a number of small yellow butterflies
+a number of little yellow butterflies

 flit between an equal number of dandelions,

 gathering up a last collection of fall nectar.